Bikini Model Alexa Collins Flaunts Her Flawless Figure In A Tiny Nude Two-Piece

 “Always so pretty,” another social media user gushed over the model’s bikini shot.

-Last year, Alexa was named as the first “SwimIssue Angel” for the new publication after making a splash as Miami SwimWeek.
+Last year, Alexa was named the first “SwimIssue Angel” for the new publication after making a splash at Miami SwimWeek.

 “SwimIssue will operate in much the same way as Sports Illustrated or Victoria’s Secret works — by cherry picking a small selection of elite models that become the faces of the company and who make up the swim brand’s core family.
 The brand is set to become an iconic franchise spanning fashion, social media, brand activations, TV and even movies,” according to The Huffington Post.